openrndr/openrndr-guide/docs/06_Advanced_drawing/C01_Filters_and_post_processing.md

  [Link to the full example](https://github.com/openrndr/openrndr-examples/blob/master/src/main/kotlin/examples/06_Advanced_drawing/C01_Filters_and_post_processing001.kt)

  ## The orx-fx library

-A repository of filters for OPENRNDR can be found in the [ORX](https://github.com/openrndr/orx)
+A repository of ready-to-use filters for OPENRNDR can be found in the [ORX repository](https://github.com/openrndr/orx/tree/master/orx-fx), a partial index of the filters can be found in the [orx-fx chapter](10_OPENRNDR_Extras/C06_Filters)